Token-Cards

 -

-🎯 This keeps damage balanced while still making Tokens powerful and fun.
+🎯 This keeps damage balanced while still making Token-Cards powerful and fun.

 The Master can grant new Token Cards as rewards for: